WybeNetwork/documentation/vistapanel-customizations/cdn.md

-# Manual Installation
+# Using our CDN

 This method will guide you through the installation process of using our vistapanel scripts on your vPanel using our CDN.

-!> You must read the [Requirements](https://docs.wybenetwork.com/vistapanel-customizations/#/requirement) before continuing with this method.
+!> You must read the [Requirements](https://docs.wybenetwork.com/vistapanel-customizations/#/requirements) before continuing with this method.

 We are using example of responsive domain search here.
 You can download all other scripts from GitHub.
 At the place of script-name there can be any [script name](https://docs.wybenetwork.com/vistapanel-customizations/#/scripts-name).